-I am currently a PhD candidate in Environmental Studies and Religion in Syracuse, New York, unceded Onondaga Land.
+I recently graduated with a PhD in Environmental Studies and Religion in Syracuse, New York, unceded Onondaga Land.

 My academic work is in the Religion Department at Syracuse University, and the Environmental Studies Department at the State University of New York College of Environmental Science and Forestry.